theQRL/theqrl.org/content/blog/2023/qrl-monthly-feat-second-phase-grants-programme-july-2023/index.md

 The beacon and consensus engine are both operational with major roadblocks eliminated, but a few more bugs, including memory-related ones, must be fixed and P2P must be tested before the launch of the QRL Zond beta testnet release.

-We're thrilled to report that it's getting closer and should be available within the next few months, so L1 developers, get your testing and development gloves (and tunes) ready!
+We’re thrilled to report that the project is extremely close to the launch of our public beta testnet, so L1 developers, get your testing and development gloves (and tunes) ready!

 #### QRL Zond changelog